Subdivisions (song): Music video

 The promotional video scenes were filmed in the Greater Toronto Area.
 The downtown scenes were filmed in downtown Toronto, most notably the opening zoom out shot of the intersection of King Street and Bay Street, while the suburbs scenes were filmed in Scarborough, near Warden and Finch Avenues.
 The aerial zoom out is of Sandy Haven Drive in Scarborough at the north east corner of Warden Avenue and McNicoll Avenue.
 The high school scenes were filmed at L'Amoreaux Collegiate Institute, in the same area.
 The video also features scenes of the Don Valley Parkway (with a GO train seen crossing in the foreground), Highway 401 (at the 404 interchange), and a busy PATH tunnel.

 The lead character is played by Dave Glover, a L'Amoreaux student at the time.

 The arcade game featured at the end of the video is Atari's Tempest.
 The video game arcade was a real arcade, not staged, and named Video Invasion.
 It was located at 3500 Bathurst Street in North York.
 It is just a few kilometers from Willowdale, the neighborhood of North York mentioned in "The Necromancer".
-Most famously, Brian May of Queen frequented the arcade, and there were pictures of him on the wall.
+Most famously, Brian May of Queen frequented the arcade; further, there were pictures of him on the wall.